Coronavirus digest: US lowers travel advisory for Germany and other EU countries | DW | 13.07.2021

-The US State Department announced Tuesday that it had lowered its travel advisory for Germany, Austria and a number of other European countries from Level 3 — "Reconsider travel," to Level 2— "Exercise increased caution."
+The US State Department announced Tuesday that it had lowered its travel advisory for Germany, Austria and a number of other EU countries from Level 3 ("Reconsider Travel") to Level 2 ("Exercise Increased Caution").

 Travel advisory status was also lowered for Armenia, Bulgaria, the Czech Republic and Serbia Tuesday.

-Beyond its health warning, the State Department currently advises US travelers to exercise increased caution in Germany due to terror risks.
+Beyond its health warning, the State Department currently advises US travelers to exercise increased caution in Germany because of terror risks.

 Here's a look at the latest coronavirus news from around the world: